cconstantine/NoDevent/README.md

 # Documentation

+## Appliance

 The NoDevent server appliance is provided as an npm module/server.
 Simply install the 'nodevent' module and you can 'npn start nodevent' to get started.
+The appliance is stateless with respect to you rapplication, so you can run as many instances as you like.

 ### Configuration